KatBCN/programacio_Numerica/README.md

 # programacio_Numerica
 Sprint 3 Assignment 4

+- Exercises 1
+Create a function that, given an array of one dimension, gives you a basic statistical summary of the data.
+If it detects that the array has more than one dimension, it should display an error message.

+- Exercises 2
+Create a function that generates an NxN square of random numbers between 0 and 100.

+- Exercises 3
+Create a function that given a two-dimensional table, calculates the totals per row and the totals per column.

+- Exercises 4
+Manually implements a function that calculates the correlation coefficient.
+Learn about its uses and interpretation.

+Catalan:

 - Exercici 1
 Crea una funció que donat un Array d’una dimensió, et faci un resum estadístic bàsic de les dades.
 Si detecta que l’array té més d’una dimensió, ha de mostrar un missatge d’error.